Customize WalkMe Menu

-In the Customize Player tab in Customize, you can make changes to the tab (widget) that sits on the edge of the page and opens the Player Menu when clicked.
+The Menu is customized via the Editor.
+In the Customize Player tab in Customize, you can make changes to the widget and the menu.

-We recommend the following best practices when customizing your Player Menu:
+Here are some best practices when customizing your WalkMe Menu:

 - Add an attention grabber to the widget to increase the probability of user engagement